Mar 22nd, 2005

 A Little Bit About Me

-Aside from writing My Tiny Plot I also love to take photographs.
+Of course, I love to take photographs too.
 The camera I use for photography is a Canon EOS 550D with an EF 18-200mm kit lens and 70-300mm Sigma macro lens.